YouTube Shorts Hook Video Prompts: 10 First-Second Templates

 • Lens: natural 50mm or talk-to-camera 35mm; never anamorphic flare on a Shorts hook

-• Light state: soft window daylight, ring-light flat, bedroom warm lamp; never moody dark
+• Light state: soft window daylight, ring-light flat, or warm bedroom lamp; never moody dark

 • Palette: high-contrast color clash; never muted

-• 5 to 8 second restraint: Shorts hooks live in 2 to 4 seconds; never longer than 6
+• Duration restraint: Shorts hooks live in 2–4 seconds; never longer than 6

 10 copy-ready prompt templates